Amit5601/solana-Dapp/README.md

 ---

 ## ⚡ Features
-- 🔗 Connect Solana wallets (Phantom, Solflare)
+- 🔗 Connect Solana wallets.
-- 💰 Fetch and display wallet balance
+- 💰 Fetch and display wallet balance.
-- 📜 View recent transaction history
+- 📜 View recent transaction history.
-- 🧠 Built with React hooks and Solana web3.js
+- 🧠 Built with React hooks and Solana web3.js.
-- 💅 built with TailwindCSS for a clean, fast, and focused user experience.”
+- 💅 built with TailwindCSS for a clean, fast, and focused user experience.
-- ☁️ Deployed via Vercel
+- ☁️ Deployed via Vercel.

 ---